Lewa Safari Camp

 Child Policy

-Children aged 12-17 years in their own room (2 minimum)75% of the adult sharing rate
+Children 12 to 17.99 years Child in own room 75% of the adult single room rate

-Child aged 12-17 sharing with 2 adults Triple rate applies
+Child sharing with 2 adults 25% of the per person adult sharing rate

-*Child policy applies in all the Elewana properties except Kilindi where there are no children allowed.
+Child policy applies at all the Elewana properties except Kilindi where there are no children allowed.

 About Lewa Conservancy

-Spanning 251 km2 (65 000 acres), the Lewa Wildlife Conservancy supports over 440 bird species and more than 70 different mammals.
+Spanning 251 km2 (65,000 acres), the Lewa Wildlife Conservancy supports over 440 bird species and more than 70 different mammals.
 Which roam the open grasslands at the foot of Mt Kenya.
 Its incredibly successful rhino conservation program has not only restored local numbers.
 But also has enabled black rhino relocation and reintroduction in regions where they had long been absent.
 The conservancy currently holds over 10% of Kenya’s black and 15% of Kenya’s white rhino population.
 As well as the largest single population of the critically endangered Grevy’s zebra in the world.
-With corridors open to the north, elephant, lion, leopard, cheetah and giraffe, to name a few species; move freely in and out of this protected area.
-And on wards to the greater Laikipia ecosystem.
+With corridors open to the north, elephants, lions, leopards, cheetahs, and giraffes, to name a few species; move freely in and out of this protected area.
+And onwards to the greater Laikipia ecosystem.

 Underpinning the glamorous magnetism of Lewa Wildlife Conservancy is a serious mission.
 It is a pioneering and pragmatic approach to conservation.
 That has developed into a thriving and globally recognized rhino conservation habitat.